-The term “Bedouin” defines groups of traditionally pastoral nomadic desert-dwelling Muslim-Arabs.
+The term “Bedouin” defines groups of traditionally pastoral nomadic desert-dwelling Muslim Arabs.
 Since the 1950s, Bedouin in Israel have undergone a rapid process of sedentarization (mostly into agriculture), modernization and urbanization.
-Approximately 220,000 Bedouin live in the Negev, accounting for approximately one third of the population in the region.
-In addition, 60,000 Bedouin live in the Galilee and close to 10,000 in central Israel.
+As of 2016, approximately 240,000 Bedouin live in the Negev, accounting for approximately one third of the population in the region.

 Generally speaking, Negev Bedouin are part of Israel’s Arab-Muslim minority and share their interests and concerns.
 At the same time, with a unique history and culture, they constitute a subgroup with a distinct set of challenges and changes.
 Today there are three major issues affecting Bedouin society: (i) large economic gaps and economic development efforts, (ii) an ongoing land dispute with the state, and (iii) internal dilemmas around modernization, culture change and community development.

 Negev Bedouin are by far Israel’s most disadvantaged community.
 Per capita income is 50% that of the rest of Arab society in Israel, and 22% of the national average.
 Unemployment and poverty rates are the highest in Israel, with only 24% of Bedouin women and 56% of men employed, and more than 55% of the Bedouin population living in poverty.
 A young community with 60% of the population below the age of 19, close to 70% of Bedouin children are defined as poor.